COVID-19 Travel Restrictions in New Zealand

 - Residents with valid travel conditions

-- Australian permanent residents who normally live in New Zealand.
+- Australian citizens and permanent residents who normally live in New Zealand

 For general advice for arriving in New Zealand, take a look at Everything You Need to Know About Arriving in a New Zealand Airport.

 Visa Processing for International Travellers

 Visa processing for international travellers is still on hold.
 This means that people wishing to travel to New Zealand from overseas who do not fit any of the criteria mentioned above are not able to apply for a visa to enter New Zealand at this time.
 This includes visitor visas, working holiday visas, student visas and more.